pascal-sochacki/languagetool-lsp/Readme.md

 Hey, do you have Dyslexia (like me) and need to write comments and readme's?

-Iff so, you may enjoy this lsp.
+If so, you may enjoy this lsp.

-Example:
+EExaample:
+a
 ![Example](assets/example.png "Example of the usage")